tannerbohn/tannerbohn.github.io/linksaver.markdown

 - when mice were in bacterial defence mode, they benefitted from a lack of sugar

-- The findings may help explain the ancient adage that its best to feed a cold, but starve a fever.
+- The findings may help explain the ancient adage that it’s best to feed a cold, but starve a fever.
 Colds are usually caused by viruses, while fevers would traditionally have been more likely to be down to a bacterial infection.
 Most diets were historically heavy on carbohydrates, which release glucose in our bodies

 ___